osinenkop/regelum-control/README.md

 # Closing remarks

-Please contact [me](mailto:p.osinenko@gmail.com) for any inquiries and don\'t forget to give me credit for usage of this code.
+Please contact [me](mailto:p.osinenko@gmail.com) for any inquiries and don't forget to give me credit for usage of this code.
 If you are interested in stacked Q-learning, kindly read the [paper](https://arxiv.org/abs/2007.03999).